Looking for a relaxing island getaway in Cambodia? Try backpacking Koh Rong!

-1. Touring the island via ATV.
+Tour the island via ATV.

 No matter where you stay on Koh Rong, there will be beaches and views that are not easily accessible by foot.

-Koh Rong is known as one of the only places in the world that you can view bioluminescent plankton light up like brightly colored orbs in the water at night.
+Koh Rong is known as one of the only places in the world where you can view bioluminescent plankton light up like brightly colored orbs in the water at night.

 Sadly, we didn’t find any: next time we’ll take a tour with someone who knows what they’re doing, and I recommend the same to you guys.